 Gleason – There is no hourly limit.
 There is, however, a limit on tons per year of NOx and CO in the permit that indirectly restricts the hours of operation.
 Depending on the actual heat input and emission levels, the facility may operate between 1000 to 1500 hours.

 Wheatland - There is no hourly limit.
 There is, however, a limit on tons per year of NOx and CO in the permit that indirectly restricts the hours of operation.
 Depending on the actual heat input and emission levels, the facility may operate between 900 to 1200 hours.
+[Consider how this range of hours comports with our water sufficiency analysis (i.e. we determined that if the plant ran 911 hours . . . )]

 Lincoln Center – Each turbine is restricted to no more than 3250 hours per year.
-All turbines combines are restricted to no more than 26,000 hours per year.
+All turbines combined are restricted to no more than 26,000 hours per year.
 These limitations are established in the air permit.

 2. We understand that there are tentative expansion plans for each facility.
 Were these future expansion plans disclosed to the regulating agencies at the time that the air permits were applied for, particularly at